 Research is continuing on corn, soybeans and cotton for evaluation of insect resistance and/or herbicide tolerance and the long-awaited drought tolerance in corn.
-The ARC is also busy on transgenic virus resistant selections of an ornamental bulb species, Orinthogalum, a type of hyacinth (Chinkerinchee or Sun Star).
+The Biotechnology Division of the ARC specializes in GE research on vegetables, ornamental plants and indigenous crops.
+Research projects have been identified and implemented by the division with the aim of developing new cultivars better suited to South African conditions.